ssmali1505/microservice-system/README.md

 It provides CLI (Command Line Interface) tool to develop and test Spring Boot Applications from command prompt very easily and quickly.​

-It provides lots of plugins to develop and test Spring Boot Applications very easily using Build Tools like Maven and Gradle​
+It provides lots of plugins to develop and test Spring Boot Applications very easily using Build Tools like Maven and Gradl.e​

 It provides lots of plugins to work with embedded and in-memory Databases very easily.​